brucou/suspense-fsm/README.md

 - render main is last when present
 - render error is last when present
 - the render fallback command when present is always immediately after emit timer

+## Edge cases
+Basically not starting with start, receiving unexpected events etc.
+- make some myself: take the oracle and intersperse event there, I know where the null will be from the oracle
+- make some random one